S3-working-group/s3-practical-guide/src/building-organizations/circle.md

 ![right,fit](img/circle/circle-driver.png)

-_A **circle** is a semi-autonomous, self-governing group of people collaborating to respond to a driver._
+_A **circle** is a semi-autonomous, self-governing, and self-organizing group of people collaborating to respond to a driver._

 A circle: